vinicius1889/scala-lessons/README.md

   - Lesson 5 - Array and List
   - Lesson 6 - Utils using array and List
   - Lesson 7 - Case class
+  - Lesson 8 - Interator with file reader